qltay1/Global-Movie-Market-Analysis/README.md

 The aim of this project is to determine the most influential country in the movie industry across 1995 to 2021 from the aspect of:

 1. Number of movies created.
-2. Total worldiwde box offices.
+2. Total worldwide box offices.
 3. Capital injected on movies.